WN-628/Staircase_Detector_BackgroundProfile/readme.md

 # Vertical resolution in meters for interpolation
 FIXED_RESOLUTION_METER = 0.25
 ```
-Note: We are not doing interpolation by default since we are using data interpolated by Jiaming Chang.
+Note: We are not doing interpolation by default since we are using data already interpolated by Jiaming Chang.

 ------